Skip to main content

 Description

-Multimedia coverage checks whether your page includes relevant images or video alongside its text, whether those media elements are properly described with alt text, and whether the media is contextually aligned with the surrounding content. friendly4AI scans the main content area of the page HTML (excluding navigation, header, and footer regions) and counts <img> elements, checking each for a non-empty alt attribute.
-It also detects <video> elements and VideoObject JSON-LD schema as evidence of video coverage.
-Contextual alignment is assessed by checking whether any image alt text or video name/description field shares keywords with adjacent headings or paragraph copy.
-The altCoverageRatio (images with alt divided by total images) and a contextualAlignmentScore (0–1) together determine the tier.
+friendly4AI scans the page's main content area and skips the navigation, header, and footer regions.
+Inside that area it counts <img> elements and checks each one for a non-empty alt attribute.
+It also treats <video> elements and VideoObject JSON-LD schema as evidence of video coverage.
+For alignment, the scanner looks at whether an image's alt text or a video's name/description field shares keywords with nearby headings or paragraphs.
+Two numbers fall out of this: the altCoverageRatio (images with alt divided by total images) and the contextualAlignmentScore (0–1).
+Together they set the tier.

-• Add at least one contextually relevant image or video directly inside the main content area of the page — hero images in the header region are not counted.
+• Put at least one relevant image or video directly inside the main content area.
+Hero images sitting in the header region do not count.

-• Write descriptive alt text for every <img> element: describe what the image shows in plain language, not the filename or a generic label like "image1".
-Every image without alt text reduces your altCoverageRatio and caps the score at partial.
+• Give every <img> element descriptive alt text.
+Describe what the image shows in plain language — not the filename, not a generic label like "image1".
+A single image without alt text drops your altCoverageRatio below 1.0 and caps the score at partial.

-• Align media placement with the adjacent content: place an image or diagram near the heading or paragraph it illustrates so the proximity creates the keyword overlap the scanner uses to measure contextual alignment.
+• Place media next to the content it illustrates.
+Sitting an image or diagram beside the heading or paragraph it explains creates the keyword overlap the scanner reads as contextual alignment.

-• For video, add a VideoObject JSON-LD block with a name and description that reflect the video content — this strengthens the media schema signal and contributes to contextual alignment scoring.
+• For video, add a VideoObject JSON-LD block whose name and description match the video.
+This strengthens the media schema signal and feeds the contextual alignment score.

-• Include an ImageObject JSON-LD block for important images with a contentUrl, name, and description to give AI crawlers structured metadata about your media.
+• For important images, add an ImageObject JSON-LD block with a contentUrl, name, and description so AI crawlers get structured metadata about the media.

-• Re-scan after adding or relabelling media to confirm the altCoverageRatio reaches 1.0 and at least one item scores a contextual alignment hit.
+• Re-scan after you add or relabel media.
+Confirm the altCoverageRatio hits 1.0 and at least one item lands a contextual alignment hit.

 Version History